-Before going for the test, remove necklaces and other accessories that can block your throat.
+Before the test, remove necklaces and other accessories that can block your throat.
 When you arrive, you’ll be asked to remove your shirt and lie on your back.

-Images will be visible on a screen.
-These are used to make sure that the radiologist has a clear picture of your thyroid to evaluate.
-Technicians are not allowed to diagnose or to explain ultrasound results.
-Do not ask them to do so.
+Images will be visible on a screen, and are used to make sure that the radiologist has a clear picture of your thyroid to evaluate.
+Technicians are not allowed to diagnose or to explain ultrasound results, so don’t ask them to do so.

 - if a growth is fluid-filled or solid